Can Foreigners buy Property in Uganda – Frequently Asked Questions (F.A.Qs)

 Can foreign nationals buy property in Uganda and what rights do they hold?

-Yes, foreigners can buy and own property in Uganda.
-The Ugandan Government promotes foreign investments in Uganda and foreigners have civil liberties to own properties 100% under a leasehold land tenure system.
+Yes, foreigners can buy and own property in Uganda and are now the major Land buyers in Uganda.
+The Uganda Government promotes foreign investments and foreigners have civil liberties to own properties 100% under a leasehold land tenure system.

 Can a foreigner purchase and possess land for any purpose in Uganda?

 Yes, a foreign investor can buy, own and utilize land in Uganda.
 We can securely say that foreign nationals can buy any type of property in Uganda for any kind of investment use.
-So, kindly contact us for more facts about the rules and guidelines for foreign investors buying land in Uganda.
+So, kindly contact us for more facts about the rules and guidelines for foreign investors buying land in Uganda for any business purpose.

 I am considering buying a property in Uganda, but what are the reasons for investing in the country?